-Governor Riley implemented a system of performance budgeting in FY2004 labeled SMART Budgeting (Specific, Measurable, Accountable, Responsive, and Transparent) as executive branch management and explained accountability tool.
-It is at www.governor.state.al.us.
-Those knowledgeable about the legislative process indicate that the system has had little, if any, impact on legislative budgeting and is unlikely to have any impact in the near future.
+Those knowledgeable of the legislative process indicate that the SMART budgeting system implemented by Governor Riley as an executive branch management and accountability tool has had little, if any, impact on legislative budgeting and is unlikely to have any impact in the near future.

 Performance budgeting systems such as SMART budgeting are most useful to a legislative body when it has flexibility in the allocation of funds.
-Constitutional restraints on the budgetary process (earmarking and taxation limits in particular) deny the Alabama Legislature such flexibility.
-In addition, twoparty and ideological divisions within the legislature and between the legislative majority and the governor make adoption implementation of the system difficult to achieve.
+Constitutional restraints on the budgetary process (earmarking and taxation limits in particular) deny the Alabama legislature such flexibility.
+In addition, two-party and ideological divisions within the legislature and between the legislative majority and the governor make adoption and implementation of the system difficult to achieve.
 Another limitation is the absence of a nonpartisan policy analysis legislative support agency.